lunarc/lunarc_docs/docs/batch_system.md

     module add intel/12.1

-Lunarc provided modules on Aurora are only visible once the required compiler or combination of compiler and MPI library is loaded.
+LUNARC provided modules on Aurora are only visible once the required compiler or combination of compiler and MPI library is loaded.
 If you are using software another person has compiled for you need to consult with that person on the required modules to load.